FrogBattle/HelioBench/timelog.md

 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

+## Week 19

+### 08 Feb 2022
+* *1.0 hours* Add deployment of other workloads - surprisingly easy.
+This is good!
+* *1.0 hours* Find, pinpoint, and fix a bug with environment variables - they were getting blended for all workloads and overwritten as subsequent deployments were happening.
+* *1.5 hour* Attempt to make building and pushing of images concurrent - took a while and gave up due to time constraints.
+Added deployment files and tested deployments for all current workloads.
+Notes
+  * The `alexnet` workload spanws and runs normally but gets killed.
+Probably due to performance limits.
+  * The `text-analysis` workload runs too quicky and finishes before Prometheus has detected it.

 ## Week 18

+### 04 Feb 2022
+* *2.0 hours* Implement log fetching for each workload, add hierarchy to the logs folder for deployment to add runtime logs of workloads.
+* *2.0 hours* Improve error handling to:
+  * Support manual stop of experiments.
+  * Collect logs even though crashes occur.
+* *2.0 hours* Figure out the coordination of prometheus and workloads as they are being deployed.
+Attempt multiple variants and evaluate impacts on experiments.
+In the case of DNS access of workloads, we achieve simplicity with about 2-3 minute maximum loss of monitoring over experiment time.

 ### 03 Feb 2022
 * *2.0 hours* Went on implementing deployment via Python SDK.
 Bumped onto an issue with the docker-compose context - contradicts the design of orchestration.